Inside: Here's one solution that can help a toddler at daycare or for preschool potty accidents.

 And then I started to suggest it to parents in personal potty consultations, and for some situations it worked well.

 With potty training, you won't find us Oh Crap Potty Training consultants recommending a talking toilet.
 That's not our jam.
-We don't even think the ever-popular behavior charts work well for toddlers under the age of four (they don't have the proper executive functioning, more on that in the podcast episode, They Just Won't Listen.)
+We don't even think the ever-popular behavior charts work well for toddlers under the age of four (they don't have the proper executive functioning, more on that in this IG video by Jamie)